Dorisqi/foodie-connector/backend/api-doc.md

 **Response Body:**
 ```
 {
-    "message": "The password reset token is invalid or expired"
+    "message": "The password reset token is invalid or expired."
 }
 ```
 #### **Status Code: 404**